How I See SF:Local Band The Quilters

 Where do you like to view sunrise and sunset?
 What are some of your favorite views or vantage points around the city?

 Ray: It’s hard to beat a sunset at Fort Funston.
-Those bluffs are pretty epic, and you can find some really secluded spots to post up and enjoy the views.
+Those bluffs are epic, and you can find some secluded spots to post up and enjoy the views.
 Big added bonus if you like dogs!
 There’s a plethora of exceptional doggos running around there pretty much all the time.

 Dorian: I agree with Ray on this one: that Fort Funston view is really hard to beat!
 My other favorite view is in the Presidio, specifically the Immigrant Point Overlook.
 It’s a beautiful view of the woods, the ocean, the start of the Marin Headlands, and the very top of the Golden Gate Bridge.
 It’s also right by the house I grew up in so it has a lot of sentimental value for me as well.